MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 ### Scalar function

-The following example shows the syntax and an example usage for the [hash function](hashfunction.md).
-Following the example usage, there's a bullet-pointed list that explains how the syntax components were used in the example.
+This example shows how to understand the syntax of the [hash function](hashfunction.md).
+The bullet-pointed list explains how each part of the syntax is used in the example usage.

 #### Syntax